CartoDB/mobile-sdk/doc/routing.md

 If all routing packages are downloaded and routing service is ready, you can calculate routing.

-- Create the `CartoOfflineRoutingService` call
+- Create the `PackageManagerValhallaRoutingService` call

    Define the *RoutingRequest* with at least two points.
 Start routing with the service and read response as *RoutingResult*.